 The Compensation Committee reviews programs in the areas of employee and incentive compensation plans and the Company's Stock Option and Purchase Plans, and reviews and makes recommendations to the Board of Directors with respect to base salary adjustments and bonuses for all officers and other key personnel of the Company.
 Edward J. Legere II and Carmelo J. Santoro were the members of the Compensation Committee during the fiscal year ended April 30, 1998.
 In July 1998, the Compensation Committee added Rockell N. Hankin and Clive R. Taylor as members.
 Rockell N. Hankin is Chairman of the Compensation Committee.
-Edward J. Legere II resigned from the Compensation Committee effective with his resignation from the Board of Directors on September 8, 1998.

 The Audit Committee is responsible for recommending to the Board of Directors the appointment of the Company's outside auditors, examining the results of audits and quarterly reviews and reviewing internal accounting controls.
 During the fiscal year ended April 30, 1998 the audit Committee members were Edward J. Legere, II and Carmelo Santoro, Ph.D.
 In July 1998, the Board changed the Audit Committee members to Edward J. Legere II and Thomas R. Testman.
-Mr. Edward Legere resigned from the Audit Committee effective with his resignation from the Board of Directors on September 8, 1998.